stackforge/fuel-docs/pages/terminology/v/vmdk.rst

 The :ref:`vcenter-term` VMDK driver provides support for the virtual machine disk format used by VMware :ref:`esxi-term`.
-This driver is used to store Cinder volumes in data stores that are managed by vCenter.
+This driver is used to enable management of the OpenStack Block Storage volumes on vCenter-managed data stores.
+Volumes are backed by VMDK files on data stores that use any VMware-compatible storage technology such as NFS, iSCSI, FiberChannel, and vSAN.
-You can use Fuel 5.1 and later to deploy a Mirantis OpenStack environment that utilizes VMDK support.
+You can use Fuel 5.1 and later to deploy a vCenter-integrated Mirantis OpenStack environment that utilizes VMDK support.

 For more information, see: